deptofdefense/dco-bot/CONTRIBUTING.md

-# Contributing to This Project
+# Contributing to this Project

 Thanks for thinking about using or contributing to this software and its documentation (“Project”)!

 The project maintainer for this Project will only accept contributions using the Developer’s Certificate of Origin 1.1 located at https://developercertificate.org (“DCO”).
 The DCO is a legally binding statement asserting that you are the creator of your contribution, or that you otherwise have the authority to distribute the contribution, and that you are intentionally making the contribution available under the license associated with the Project ("License").